St. Jude Clinical Trials

 - Participant has appropriate liver and kidney function

-- Participant has newly diagnosed, advanced stage, high-risk neuroblastoma.
+- Newly diagnosed, advanced stage, high-risk neuroblastoma

 - 7 years old or younger